Logo

 For issues related to the library, please create a ticket on GitHub.

-You can also reach out to me on the Bevy Discord, where you can use the Bevy Lunex thread.
+If you need help, you can reach out to me on the Bevy Discord, where you can use the Bevy Lunex thread.

 note